roxytheman/FileMaker_AddOns/README.md

 # FileMaker AddOns

 This collection of free FileMaker add-ons is designed to simplify and elevate your development process.
-Each add-on is lightweight, self-contained, and comes with its own installer file—removing the hassle of navigating deeply nested folders.
-From interactive charts and dynamic progress indicators to modern UI components like date pickers, color selectors, notifications, and code editors, these add-ons give you powerful tools that drop directly into your FileMaker solutions.
-Built with SVG, JavaScript, and responsive design in mind, they deliver performance, customization, and visual polish without relying on external plug-ins.
+Each add-on is lightweight, self-contained, and comes with its own installer file—removing the hassle of navigating deeply nested folders for installation.
+From interactive charts and dynamic progress indicators to modern UI components like date pickers, colour selectors, notifications, and code editors, these add-ons give you powerful tools that drop directly into your FileMaker solutions.
+Built with SVG, JavaScript, and responsive design in mind, they deliver performance, customisation, and visual polish without relying on external plug-ins.

 Together, these add-ons provide a versatile toolkit for FileMaker developers:
-- Data Visualization – Render charts (doughnut, column, row, progress rings, stacked bars) with fully customizable, script-driven updates.
+- Data Visualisation – Render charts (doughnut, column, row, progress rings, stacked bars) with fully customisable, script-driven updates.
-- UI Enhancements – Add intuitive controls like date pickers, color pickers, and pill-style tag clouds for richer user interactions.
+- UI Enhancements – Add intuitive controls like date pickers, colour pickers, and pill-style tag clouds for richer user interactions.
 - Feedback & Alerts – Integrate clean, animated notifications to guide users and communicate status dynamically.
 - Development Tools – Boost productivity with utilities like the embedded CodeMirror editor for testing and debugging.